 For example, when an employee reaches his or her fitness goals, recognize them.
 When an employee graduates from college, obtains some certification, changes a bad habit, writes a book, or capitalizes on an opportunity they have had, applaud that.

-It takes courage for many people to do the things that matter to them personally.
+It takes courage for many people to do things that matter to them personally.
 When it happens, continue to encourage it because it lets them know that you care for them and not just about the company bottom line.

 8. Celebrate employees’ families and friends